-Remember that an inductive reactance translates into a positive imaginary impedance (or an impedance at +90o), while a capacitive reactance translates into a negative imaginary impedance (impedance at -90o).
+Remember that an inductive reactance translates into a positive imaginary impedance (or an impedance at +90°), while a capacitive reactance translates into a negative imaginary impedance (impedance at -90°).
 Resistance, of course, is still regarded as a purely “real” impedance (polar angle of 0°):

 Now, with all quantities of opposition to electric current expressed in a common, complex number format (as impedances, and not as resistances or reactances), they can be handled in the same way as plain resistances in a DC circuit.

-Unless otherwise specified, the source voltage will be our reference for phase shift, and so will be written at an angle of 0o.
+Unless otherwise specified, the source voltage will be our reference for phase shift, and so will be written at an angle of 0°.
 Remember that there is no such thing as an “absolute” angle of phase shift for a voltage or current, since its always a quantity relative to another waveform.

 Although real components won’t be perfect in this regard, they should be fairly close.
 For simplicity, I’ll assume perfectly reactive inductors and capacitors from now on in my example calculations except where noted otherwise.